postmanlabs/galaxy-workshop/part2-FinalCountdown.md

 In this section we tried out:

-* used the collection runner
+* Used the collection runner
-* chained requests
+* Chained requests
-* altered execution order
+* Altered execution order
-* passed data between requests
+* Passed data between requests
-* set variables from scripts
+* Set variables from scripts
-* accessed variables in the request body
+* Accessed variables in the request body

 ## Kahoot